compilit/ssimpl/docs/concepts.md

 BIP32 (Bitcoin Improvement Proposal 32) defines Hierarchical Deterministic (HD) wallets, which allow you to derive a tree of keypairs from a single root seed.

-How it works:
-• Starts with a single seed (often from a BIP39 mnemonic).
-• From that seed, it deterministically derives a master keypair (private + public key).
-• You can derive child keypairs from the master, and children of those, forming a tree structure.

 Key features:
 • One backup = all keys: Backing up the seed gives access to all derived keys.
 • Key separation: You can derive independent identities (child keys) without compromising the master.